MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/troubleshoot-currency-and-price-lists-issues.md

 The following are the few error messages that will be displayed depending on the entity:

-- For an opportunity, the error message is "The currency cannot be changed because the opportunity has opportunity products, quotes, orders, or invoices associated with it.
-Remove the associated records and then change the currency."
+- For an opportunity, the error message is:
+  > The currency cannot be changed because the opportunity has opportunity products, quotes, orders, or invoices associated with it.
+Remove the associated records and then change the currency.

-- For a quote, the error message is "The currency cannot be changed because the quote has quote products associated with it.
-Remove the associated records and then change the currency."
+- For a quote, the error message is:
+  > The currency cannot be changed because the quote has quote products associated with it.
+Remove the associated records and then change the currency.

-### Solution
+### Resolution

 To resolve this issue, you must remove the product records or quote records, change the currency, and then add back the product records or quote records.